jkool702/forkrun/README.md

 `inotifywait`:       If available, this is used to monitor the tmpfile where stdin is saved before being read by the coprocs.
 This enables the coprocs to efficiently wait for input if stdin is arriving slowly (e.g., `ping 1.1.1.1 | forkrun <...>`)

 `fallocate`:         If available, this is used to deallocate already-processed data from the beginning of the tmpfile holding stdin.
 This enables `forkrun` to be used in long-running processes that consistently output data for days/weeks/months/...
 Without `fallocate`, this tmpfile will continually grow and will not be removed until forkrun exits

+`dd` (GNU)  -OR-  `head` (GNU|busybox): When splitting up stdin by byte count (due to either the `-b` or `-B` flag being used), if either of these is available it will be used to read stdin instead of the builtin `read -N`.
+Note that one of these is required to split + process binary data without mangling it - otherwise bash will drop any NULL's.
+If both are available `dd` is preferred.

 ***